vishalpawarR/applied-visual-design/README.md

 - You set the font-size of each heading tag in the last challenge, here you'll adjust the font-weight.

 - The font-weight property sets how thick or thin characters are in a section of text.

+## 16 - font-size :

+- The font-size property in CSS is not limited to headings, it can be applied to any element containing text.